Supporting the Whole Girl

 Peanut and Tree Nut Allergies

-Flintridge Sacred Heart is a “nut-aware” campus—not a “nut-free” campus.
-Prior to the first day of school, Nurse Kathy may schedule a meeting with the student with a severe food allergy, such as peanut and/or tree nut.
-The purpose of this meeting is to gather information to develop a plan and to acquaint student with the school’s policies and procedures regarding severe food allergies.
+Flintridge Sacred Heart Academy is a “nut-aware” campus—not a “nut-free” campus.
+Prior to the first day of school, the School Nurse will schedule a meeting with all student with severe anaphylactic food allergies, such as peanut and/or tree nut allergies.
+The purpose of this meeting is to gather information, develop a plan, demonstrate EpiPens® usage, and acquaint students with the school’s policies and procedures regarding severe food allergies.

-Teachers who have close daily contact with the student will receive training in prevention, recognition, and management of exposure to foods that may cause a life-threatening reaction.
+Annually, all teachers receive training in prevention, recognition, and management of exposure to allergens that may cause a life-threatening reaction, and how to administer an EpiPen®.

 Prescription Medication Policy and Allergy and Anaphylaxis Emergency Plan